billkarsh/SpikeGLX/Markdown/HST_Help.md

     BSC    = base station connect card
     HS     = headstage
     NRST   = State reset signal
+    PCLK   = PSB clock
     PSB    = parallel serial bus
     PRBS   = pseudo random binary signal
     SerDes = serializer/deserializer
 ```

+### Communication

+The PCLK test checks the serializer and the connection between the tester
+and headstage.
+A failure here is similar to getting a NO_LOCK with a probe.

+The I2C bus is the command/control pathway between HS and probe/tester.
+If
+this is not working no other tests can run.

 ### Supply Voltages